Custom Document Outline¶

 }

-function renderOutline(editor, container) {
+function renderOutline(doc, container) {

-const outline = collectOutline(editor.doc);
+const outline = collectOutline(doc);

 container.innerHTML = '';